Governing Council

 Student Representative

-Amanda Bull is the Student Representative with NANAS.
-Currently, she is a PhD student in Social Gerontology at McMaster University where her program of research broadly examines the lived experiences of aging, ageism, and paid work in Canada.
+Amanda Bull is a PhD student in Social Gerontology at McMaster University where her program of research broadly examines the lived experiences of aging, ageism, and paid work in Canada.
 Her SSHRC and OGS funded graduate research aims to privilege older workers’ imaginings of future workplace anti-ageism policy and practice.
 She holds an HBA from the University of Toronto and an MA in Health and Aging from McMaster University.
+She is also Secretary of NANAS.

 Treasurer